hoprnet/RPCh/README.md

 Tags are usually only created prior to releases.
 See [Deployment](##Deployment) section.

 ```
-appname/vX.X.X
+org/appname-vX.X.X

+org  # organization name, usually @rpch
-appname - application or package name to be released with that tag
+appname  # application or package name to be released with that tag
-/ - slash separator
+-  # slash separator
-v - single letter 'v'
+v  # single letter 'v'
-X.X.X - Semver versioning for that app or package
+X.X.X  # Semver versioning for that app or package
 ```

 ## Deployment